matomo-org/developer-documentation/docs/master/Piwik/Piwik.md

 ### `addAction()` <a name="addAction"></a>

-Register an action to execute for a given event
+Register an observer to an event.

+#### Description

+Observers should normally be defined in plugin objects.
+It is unlikely that you will need to use this function.

 #### Signature